-A disenfranchised hot blonde girl with a trust fund self-medicates to the point of blackout in the hopes of changing her life in her sleep.
+A hot blonde with a trust fund self-medicates into blackouts with the hope of changing her life.

 What does disillusionment look like, to Moshfegh?
 The visual field is cinematic, detached, mediation creeping: “I did feel a peculiar sensation, like oceanic despair that — if I were in a movie — would be depicted superficially as me shaking my head slowly and shedding a tear.
 Zoom in on my sad, pretty, orphan face.
 Smash cut to a montage of my life’s most meaningful moments…” The eyes are “cameras pann[ing]”; lives are understood through media: “You’re like Winona Ryder in Girl Interrupted,” Reva tells the protagonist of My Year of Rest and Relaxation.
 “But you look more like Angelina Jolie.”